ipodlipnyak/llm/README.md

 docker compose up -d
 ```

 There is no authorisation guards.
-And indexes just dumps as json file.
+And indexes just dumps as `test_index.json` file.

 ### Poetry